mzusin/mz-particles/src/docs/data/pages/1-main/2-settings.md

 - **connectionColor?: [number, number, number]** - The color of the connections between particles.
 This should be specified as an array of three numbers representing the red, green, and blue components of the color (e.g. [255, 0, 0] for red).
 If this property is not specified, the default value of **[45, 56, 91]** will be used.

-- **svgPath?: string** - An optional SVG path (path data only) that will be used to draw the particles instead of the default circle shape.
+- **svgPathData?: string** - An optional SVG path (path data only) that will be used to draw the particles instead of the default circle shape.

 - **rotate?: boolean** - A boolean value indicating whether the particles should rotate as they move.
 If this property is optional.